vestalux/sljekyll/_events/ipswich-2017-05-04-fashion-show.md

 breadcrumb: y
 ---

-A fashion show in the library in conjunction with local fashion shops Cake and Catwalk, Elvish tailors and Marianna.
+A fashion show in the library in conjunction with local fashion businesses Cake & Catwalk, Cake & Revolution, Déjà Vu Boutique, The Elvish Tailor and Moxie Lady.

 Ticket price includes a glass of Prosecco and nibbles.